-On Route 138, east of Québec City, is the tiny town Ste-Anne-de-Beaupré, named for Québec's patron saint, and each year more than a million pilgrims visit the region's most famous religious site here, dedicated to the mother of the Virgin Mary.
+On Route 138, east of Québec City, this small town is named for Québec's patron saint, and each year more than a million pilgrims visit the region's most famous religious site here, dedicated to the mother of the Virgin Mary.

 The present neo-Roman basilica, constructed in 1923, is the fifth to be built on the site where the sailors first touched ground.
 The original 17th-century wood chapel was built too close to the St. Lawrence and was swept away by river flooding.

 The gigantic structure is in the shape of a Latin cross, and has two imposing granite steeples.
 The interior has 22 chapels and 18 altars, as well as rounded arches and numerous ornaments in the Romanesque style.
 The 214 stained-glass windows, completed in 1949, are by Frenchmen Auguste Labouret and Pierre Chaudière.